 Empress Josephine was an avid gardener.
 She had a life long love of flowers from a young age and grew an extensive array of plants and flowers.
 Under her expertise, the dahlia tubers thrived and bloomed prolifically, and soon became the envy of everyone.
 But she guarded these dahlia plants and wanted them to be exclusively hers.

 Eventually a Polish Count who was visiting her home bribed a lady in waiting and one of the gardeners to dig up over 100 dahlia plants and took them back with him to propagate.
 Empress Josephine was so angry at this thievery and at the loss of dahlias and her exclusivity that she ordered all the remainder of the dahlia tubers to be dug up and ground into mulch.

 Soon after her death at the age of 51, Josephine’s dahlias became more common and a popular plant in Germany.
 By 1826, over 60 varieties were recorded.

-In Mexico where the dahlia originated, the dahlia has been designated as the national flower of Mexico.
+Today, in Mexico where the dahlia originated it is now designated as the national flower of Mexico.

 For more information on the dahlia flower and stories in this article, these are the books and sites I referenced.
 “Strangers in the Garden.
 The Secret Lives of Our Favorite Flowers” by Andrew Smith.
 National Flower of Mexico Xochipilli. the Aztec god of Flowers